New Arrivals: Contemporary Handbags Featuring Rebecca Minkoff, Furla, & MICHAEL Michael Kors Now Up To 40% Off

 I personally find Albanian weddings very entertaining and fun to go to.
-However, it takes lots of affords, compromises, arguments, head-aches and stress into creating a perfect Albanian wedding.
+However, it takes lots of efforts, compromises, arguments, head-aches and stress into panning a perfect Albanian wedding.

 First of all, the man has to go and ask the girl’s parents for approval in order to get engaged to their daughter.
-Although this step doesn’t take place 100% of the time, I would make an educated guess and say it does most likely take place 90% of the time.
+Although this step doesn't take place 100% of the time, I would make an educated guess and say it does most likely take place 90% of the time.
 Once the parents give their approval, the next step is for the couple to date and go ring shopping.
-Yes, that’s right, they have to buy the engagement right away, but most important everybody that knows them has to be informed about the engagement news.
+Yes, that’s right, they have to buy the engagement ring right away, but most important everybody that knows them has to be informed about the engagement news.
 The news are spread around to prevent rumors.

 After the couple breaks the new to all of their relatives and friends, they start to plan their wedding.

-Anyways let’s get back to the Albanian wedding plans.
+Anyways, let’s get back to the Albanian wedding plans.
 During the engagement period the bride to be worries about having the perfect wedding dress, the perfect make-up, the perfect restaurant, and most importantly the perfect wedding pictures and wedding tape!!!
-Then we have the groom, which worries about how he is going to pay for everything, LoL, depending on how much money he has.
+Then we have the groom, which worries about how he is going to pay for everything (lol), depending on how much money he has :D

-99% of the times, there have to be more than 300 guests at the wedding, and at least 12-14 couples of bridesmaids.
+99% of the time, there are more than 300 guests at the wedding, and at least 12-14 couples in the bridal party.
 The center pieces are always big and bold, there are about two-three limos, and most importantly the music is amazing.

 ( This is the link to the above wedding, it's an amazing Albanian wedding.
 Check it out)

 So there you have it.
-That was enough of Albanian wedding huh??
+That was enough about Albanian weddings huh??